FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/pneumatics.md

 ### What Are Pneumatics

-- You have probably heard of hydraulics before (which is based onwater pressure).
+- You have probably heard of hydraulics before (which is based on water pressure).
 Pneumatics are essentially the same but with air pressure.
-- Unlike motors and gears which are commonly infinitely positional, pneumatic cylinders are normally dual-positional or sometimes tripositional.
+- Unlike motors and gears which are commonly infinitely positional, pneumatic cylinders are normally dual-positional or sometimes tri-positional.
 - Pneumatic cylinders are actuated through devices called solenoids.
 - Solenoids are used to control pneumatic pistons (air cylinders) similar to how Talons control motors.